 Use their data to get personal: Utilize the valuable information that your loyal consumers have shared with you, to offer authentic product recommendations and personalized messages at just the right time, when they can have the most impact.
 Use the data in your customer data platform (CDP) – both purchase history and real-time situational data – to pepper every interaction on every touchpoint with personal relevance.

 Look past rewards points: It’s not all about discounts and monetary incentives.
 Sure, those things are important.
 But when you only focus on those things, you risk creating high-churn buyers.
 Consider how to reward your loyal customers with offers that prioritize long-term, non-monetary benefits over instant gratification (recommendations, invites to special events, first access to new products, etc.).

 Focus on the customer journey: Know where each one of your customers is in their lifecycle – and determine where you can add the most value at this point in the process, or this particular buying stage.
 Meet them where they are, with thoughtful personalization and timely omnichannel communications.

 Looking for more tips and best marketing practices to improve customer loyalty?
-Join us for an insightful webinar on September 19 on this important subject and learn what it takes to build lasting customer relationships.
+Listen in on the webinar we hosted earlier in September on this important subject and learn what it takes to build lasting customer relationships.
 Our Selligent Marketing Cloud experts have worked with clients like Allstate, Walmart, ASDA, ING, ODEON and Wayfair.
 They’ll share some real-world examples and best practices from brands and answer any questions you may have.

 Stay one step ahead of your customers’ expectations and find new ways to constantly surprise anddelight them, to win when it comes to loyalty!